Purdue-CS193/homework-0-Mendez016/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Luis Santiago Mendez Perez`s First CS193 Homework

+Things I like about CS193:
+- Introduces students to necessary tools for the programming and tech industry.
+- Is from students to students.
+- The professor has a good mood.
+- Is a class that complements other programming courses.